Const-me/Whisper/SampleClips/Readme.txt

 The “1080ti” files are from my desktop, which has nVidia GeForce 1080Ti GPU.

+The “vega8” files are from the same desktop, when using the GPU integrated into AMD Ryzen 7 5700G processor.

 The “vega7” files are from my laptop, the GPU is integrated into AMD Ryzen 5 5600U processor.
 The laptop model is HP ProBook 445 G8.
 While running the tests, the laptop was on battery power.